 Even if you have been told you are of advanced maternal age or have a diminished ovarian reserve, we can often help improve your chances.
 Functional nutrition, herbs, acupuncture, and bodywork can treat the imbalances in the body, thus getting at the root cause of infertility.
 We want to create healthy parents so they can create healthy babies.
 These holistic approaches not only allow couples to conceive, but also allow the mother to have a healthier pregnancy and postpartum period.

-If you have any questions, call our office at 978-461-2001 (or state on your contact form that you would like to meet us) and we will be happy to meet with you for a free 15-minute fertility consultation.
+If you have any questions, call the office at 978-461-2001 (or state on your contact form that you would like to meet us) and I will be happy to meet with you for a free 15-minute fertility consultation.

 In July 2007 I was diagnosed with polycystic ovarian syndrome (PCOS), and my gynecologist recommended hormonal treatment.
 As I didn’t feel ready to go that way, my husband and I decided I should try acupuncture.